junxit/us-congress-bills-111/metadata.md

 - 2009-02-10 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1118)
 - 2009-02-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1118)
 - 2009-02-11 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2010-06-24 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2010-06-25 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2010-06-25 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2010-06-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 444.